department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/Household section redesign/Staging Review_QA/Household section optimization - Use Cases.md

 * **Instructions to access in Staging (or Prod for Drupal)** (_Note: credentials should be stored in sensitive repos only_)
   - Access the [Staging environment - healthcare application](https://staging.va.gov/health-care/apply/application/introduction)
   - Authenticated flow: Log in with **[User 13](https://github.com/department-of-veterans-affairs/va.gov-team-sensitive/blob/master/Administrative/vagov-users/mvi-staging-users.csv)**.
-The new question is on page 13.
+The updated section starts on page 13.
   - Unauthenticated flow: Do not log in, proceed through application with any test data.
-The new question is on page 17.
+The updated section starts on page 17.

 ## Use Case C